brunorijsman/cascade-python/docs/source/protocol.rst

 A natural question to ask, then, is: which information reconciliation protocol is the best?

 There are different ways to evaluate the goodness of an information reconciliation protocol.
-For example, we already noted that the Cascade protocol is very interactive, requiring many back-and-forth message exchanges between Alice and Bob.
-This makes the protocol slow.
-LDPC, on the other hand, only requires a single message exchange.

-One goodness criterium that is often discussed is efficiency η.
+One criterium that is often discussed is efficiency η.
 This is a measure of how much information is leaked.
 The less information is leaked, the less key material has to be sacrificed during privacy amplification and the better the information reconciliation protocol.

 In order to compute the efficiency η we consider a hypothetical perfect information reconciliation protocol, which leaks the least possible amount of information to Eve.